willforsyth/willforsyth.github.io/dev/_posts/2017-03-20-step1-how-to-launch-a-product.md

 ---

-## The research
+## The research / empathise stage
 At this stage I can't do any usability testing, or any testing on users.
 I will revisit this research phase once I have a MVP.
+I want to empathise with my users at this stage and cover as much initial research as possible.

 > ### Research I am leaving till I have a MVP
 > * Contextual Enquiry
 > * Surveys
-> * User Interviews
 > * Usability test
 > * Customer feedback